 - Universities themselves offer some scholarships and bursaries

-More information on these can be found on Martin Lewis' website (see above), the Student Finance England website or universities themselves.
+More information on these can be found on the Student Finance England website or universities themselves.

 The government offers non-repayable grants to those on low incomes; these are paid automatically and regardless of course or university.
 These can be a maximum of £3,250 a year.
-You can find out more here.
 There is also a grant called the Special Support Grant for those who receive means-tested benefit, such as income support.